LukeGrahamLandry/franca/devlog.md

   because to get the current os from that to choose syscall numbers. indeed an extra push_zeroed_dynamic_context{} fixes it, as does just calling set_dynamic_context at comptime which has exactly no effect other than to force it to go through sema sooner.
+    - that must be the problem i was having with the graphics programs as well. being very compilation order dependent fits the symptoms.
+- avoid an extra clone of all function bodies (at top level + no const args + no #where): 1294 functions, <10ms
+- elf_loader: implement dynamic imports
+- added a test that runs dump_elf and makes sure my static binaries are actually static

 > i love when i let zed update itself and they find new and exciting ways to turn on shitty auto complete
 > it's not show_inline_completions=false anymore and show_edit_predictions=false also doesn't work.
 > ah of course show_completions_on_input=false, totally unrelated to edit_prediction_provider=none;
 > losing my mind. oh boy and now they have a debugger so i have to turn off the giant circle every time
 > you mouse over the side of the screen. i really really hope they fixed the burning a core when
-> another program writes to a file.
+> another program writes to a file. signs point to yes!

 ## (Jun 23)